learn-co-curriculum/python-p3-mock-challenge-national-parks/README.md

 - `Visitor trips()`
   - Returns a list of all trips for that visitor
-  - The list of trips must contain objects of type `Trip`
+  - Trips must be of type `Trip`
 - `Visitor national_parks()`
-  - Returns a **unique** list of all parks who that visitor has visited.
+  - Returns a **unique** list of all parks that visitor has visited
-  - The list of national parks must contain objects of type `NationalPark`
+  - Parks must be of type `NationalPark`

 #### NationalPark

 - `NationalPark trips()`
-  - Returns a list of all trips planned for this national park
+  - Returns a list of all trips at a particular national park
-  - The list of trips must contain objects of type `Trip`
+  - Trips must be of type `Trip`
 - `NationalPark visitors()`
-  - Returns a **unique** list of all visitors a national park has received
+  - Returns a **unique** list of all visitors a particular national park has welcomed
-  - The list of visitors must contain objects of type `Visitor`
+  - Visitors must be of type `Visitor`

 ### Aggregate and Association Methods